Alexander James Rodriguez: Life and career

-Alexander was born in Marbella, Spain and raised in the United Kingdom.
-In 2014 Alexander joined SAG-AFTRA.
+Rodriguez was born in Marbella, Spain and raised in the United Kingdom.
+In 2014 Rodriguez joined SAG-AFTRA.

-In 2015, Alexander joined the cast of Appropriate at the Mark Taper Forum in Los Angeles.
+In 2015, Rodriguez joined the cast of Appropriate at the Mark Taper Forum in Los Angeles.

 The actor progressed into music in May 2020, when he recorded pop records, including the title "My Crew" released during the COVID 19 pandemic lockdown.

-In September 2020, Alexander was cast in the film Where Sweet Dreams Die; and was attached to the TV documentary series, Content is King.
+In September 2020, Rodriguez was cast in the film Where Sweet Dreams Die; and was attached to the TV documentary series, Content is King.

 Alexander James Rodriguez received the Rising Star Award (Male) in January 2021 at the 11th Annual Hollywood Music in Media Awards for his song, "My Crew", and in May, he released his summer anthem, "California".
 He released his first Spanish-English hybrid song "Bella Loquita" in July 2021.
 Since then, Alexander has gone on to release multiple pop records in both English and Spanish.